Trial Testimony of Marshall Hoot

 A. Yes, it was very close, some station we had listened to.

-Q. Now, look at your letter also, and you state there, I think under January 4, I think that is the very top of the second page---
+Q. Now, look at your letter also, and you state there, I think under January 4, I think that is the very top of

 A. Uh-huh (affirmative).